Threats, advantages seen in China’s shrinking population

 “It is doubtful that the PLA is getting the best and the brightest, given that families who have the means will discourage military service,” said Daniel Blumenthal, director of Asian Studies at the American Enterprise Institute and an expert on East Asian security issues and US-China relations.

-Blumenthal warns, however: “That said, if Xi decides he wants a war over Taiwan he will not be deterred by caring about one-child families.”
+Blumenthal warns, however: “That said, if (Chinese leader Xi Jinping) decides he wants a war over Taiwan he will not be deterred by caring about one-child families.”

 Some American observers argue that these challenges could prompt Beijing to make aggressive moves sooner.
 With the U.S. refocused on the Indo-Pacific, China’s economy slowing and the population shrinking, some in Washington see Beijing as facing a narrowing window for military action against the self-governing island that it claims as its territory.